melvyniandrag/JavaFall2019ClassRepo/Lectures/Week03_EssentialJavaKnowledge/Readme.md

 Also there's an open house coming up.
 I've brought some stuff here I thought we could show off and maybe get high school kids to work on with us.
 I know a bit about a few things, not many things, but I could guide you on some projects I'm familiar with.
 On the table here you'll I brought in some gizmos we could use to present.

+Talk to Justin + Anthony + Mark about Arduino and 3d printed parts.
+Don't forget Arduino is installed on this laptop in /home/melvyn/arduino*